-How Do I Become an Athletic Administrator?
+How to Become an Athletic Administrator

 Athletic administrators run the business side of a sports program.
-While they can work at the grade school, high school, local, and state level, an increasing number of athletic administrators work in colleges and universities; the massive popularity of college sports—along with the increased budgets and strict regulations that go with it—require keen administration skills.
+While they can work at the grade school, high school, local, and state level, an increasing number of athletic administrators work in colleges and universities; the massive popularity of college sports—along with the increased budgets and strict regulations that go with it—requires keen administration skills.

 In every case, athletic administrators oversee an athletic department: managing its budgets, developing its talent, organizing its training schedules, and maintaining rules compliance.
 Furthermore, a school’s athletic administrator needs to ensure that the sports program is integrating with the school’s wider curriculum and contributing to the positive development of the students the school serves.

 As college sports continue to grow in popularity, and more people are projected to attend college in the coming years, there’s a correlated need for more athletic administrators.
-According to the Bureau of Labor Statistics, jobs for postsecondary education administrators (a category which includes athletic administrators) are expected to grow 10 percent between 2016 and 2026, faster than the national average.
-The average annual wage for postsecondary education administrators is $92,360, with those working for four-year colleges and universities earning slightly more per year ($94,320) than their junior college counterparts ($87,520).
-And these are only a few of the opportunities available for athletic administrators, not to mention the minor and professional leagues across U.S. cities.
+According to the Bureau of Labor Statistics (2023), jobs for postsecondary education administrators (a category that includes athletic administrators) are expected to grow 4 percent between 2022 and 2032, faster than the national average (3 percent).

 Featured Sports Management & Marketing Programs